The following examples show how to use /usr/bin/ansible for running ad hoc tasks.

 Ansible has modules for managing packages under many platforms.
-If your package manager does not have a module available for it, you can install packages using the command module or (better!) contribute a module for other package managers.
+If there isn’t a module for your package manager, you can install packages using the command module or (better!) contribute a module for your package manager.
 Stop by the mailing list for info/details.

 The ‘user’ module allows easy creation and manipulation of existing user accounts, as well as removal of user accounts that may exist: